NickColley/design-of-forms/src/evolving-a-design/design-as-an-aid-to-filing-and-indexing/index.md

 Exact measurements for all punched holes must be specified, including the size and shape of the hole, the distance from the side and top edges of the paper to the centre of the hole, and the distance between the centres of the holes.
-The size of the holes should include a small clearance allowance of 4,” to +” more than the diameter of the binding post etc. A spacing of 8 cm. between the centre of holes is common to a large variety of binders.
+The size of the holes should include a small clearance allowance of 1/32&Prime; to 1/16&Prime; more than the diameter of the binding post etc. A spacing of 8cm. between the centre of holes is common to a large variety of binders.
 When an unusual arrangement of punched holes is required, H.M.
 Stationery Office should be consulted.